danielcorte/danielcorte/README.md

 ## 👋 Hello!

 I am a developer passionate about technology, focused on creating innovative and impactful solutions.
-With a solid background in programming and a curious mind, I am always looking for new challenges to expand my knowledge and skills.
+With a solid background in programming and a curious mind, I am always looking for new challenges to expand my knowledge and skills!

 ## 🚀 Technical Skills